The Green Butchers: Plot

 Eigil comes to the shop, but Bjarne hides and makes Svend send him away.
 Svend begins dating Beate and when Tina tries to win Svend back, he locks her in the meat freezer.
-Reverend Villumsen tells Holger that the chicky-wickies tasted like his wife.
+Reverend Villumsen tells Holger that the chicky-wickies tasted like his wife, Grethe.
 Bjarne grows tired of Eigil's visits to the butcher shop, and talks to Nurse Juhl, who recommends that he seek a psychiatrist.
 He tells her to stop by the butcher shop and speak with Svend.
 The next day Svend tells Bjarne that the nurse was his latest victim, and to throw out the rotten chicken meat.
 Eigil takes the dead chickens to the cemetery to bury them, where Astrid finds him and befriends him.
 Bjarne then visits Astrid at the church and leaves when he sees Eigil there.

 At the church, as Astrid and Eigil are tending to the chickens, Reverend Villumsen and Holger summon Astrid to the reverend's office.
 They tell Astrid that they believe the butchers are murdering people, and Holger reveals the details of the accident that claimed Bjarne's family.
 Astrid takes Eigil to the butcher shop with some dead chickens.

 When Bjarne does not find Astrid at the church, he stops by the butcher shop.
 He finds out that Svend locked Astrid and Eigil in the freezer.
 Astrid leaves upset, and Bjarne threatens Svend, who escapes.
 The next day Svend does not show up at the shop and Bjarne opens without any human meat to sell.
 Instead, he prepares "chicky-wickies" with regular chicken.
 Holger and the public health authorities arrive and shut the shop down.
 Svend arrives and nearly confesses to the murders.
 The health authorities do not find any evidence of foul play and leave.
 Out in the alley, Bjarne tells Svend that the chicky-wickies were popular because of the marinade, rather than the fact that it was human flesh.

+At the beach, Svend can be seen playing with Eigil while Bjarne is sitting by the wooden jetty.
+A smiling Astrid approaches Bjarne and reconciled.